Blackwell Picks Favorites:

 | Unsloth | ||||

-GPU-4 is the clear recommendation: it sits around the mid-140s TPS while still landing at roughly 98.5% of baseline quality.
+GPU-5 is the clear recommendation: it delivers 140+ TPS and 98%+ of baseline quality.
 That is a very clean trade-off with a maximum of 16K context length.

-So for the 4080, the recommendation is straightforward:
+So for the 4080, the recommendation is straightforward as both models below offer near baseline quality:

 RTX 5090 (32 GB)